Skip to main content

 On February 12, 2025, the SHOP expanded its operation and opened a second location at the Syracuse Campus.
 Since its opening, 107 visits came from 36 unique users and 389 pounds of food were distributed.
 Outside of high demand for non-perishable food items and toiletries, there was a high demand for school supplies from student teachers.

 SHOP implemented PantrySOFT software to improve data tracking and inventory management.
-This program and accompanying barcode scanner for inventory was partially funded by a $1,000 Swipe Out Hunger grant as part of Assistant Dean of Student’s participation in the Swipe Out Hunger Leadership Council.
+This program and accompanying barcode scanner for inventory was partially funded by a $1,000 Swipe Out Hunger grant as part of the Assistant Dean of Students’ participation in the Swipe Out Hunger Leadership Council.

-During AY 24-25, SHOP was supported through generous monetary and in-kind donations.
-In partnership with University Advancement, $20,989 were raised in addition to Steve Messina ‘91 commitment of $50,000 in increments of $10,000 for the next five years.
+During AY24-25, SHOP was supported through generous monetary and in-kind donations.
+In partnership with University Advancement, $20,989 were raised in addition to Steve Messina ’91 commitment of $50,000 in increments of $10,000 for the next five years.
 The Office of Sustainability donated mini refrigerators, school supplies and 632 pounds of non-perishable food after their OzThrift sales.
 Auxiliary Services donated over 800 pounds of frozen meals throughout the year and 1,260 pounds of food through the Fresh Food Giveaways.
-To continue donor engagement, SHOP created an Amazon wish list, as an alternative and tangible way to support SHOP on both campuses.
+To continue donor engagement, SHOP created an Amazon wish list as an alternative and tangible way to support SHOP on both campuses.
 The tailored wish lists are based on the identified needs on each campus.
-For example, for the Syracuse campus, we encourage donors to purchase school supplies for our student teachers.
+For example, for the Syracuse campus, donors are encouraged to purchase school supplies for student teachers.

-3 - The Office of the Dean of Students continued to expand their case management model to ensure holistic support for students’ basic needs.
-Beginning in Spring 2025, all students requesting basic needs support were assigned a case manager to support them.
+3. The Office of the Dean of Students continued to expand its case management model to ensure holistic support for students’ basic needs.
+Beginning in Spring 2025, all students requesting basic needs support were assigned a case manager.
 Two new Assistant Dean of Students/Basic Needs Case Managers were hired this past year, one focused on food insecurity and the second focused on housing insecurity, childcare and transportation.
 Since February 2025, 76 basic needs cases have been supported.

 In collaboration with Auxiliary Services, the Office of the Dean of Students co-sponsored Fresh Food/Produce Giveaways during the Thanksgiving and Spring breaks to provide fresh produce, dairy, pastries, and frozen meals to students.
 For Thanksgiving, over 620 pounds of food were distributed to 85 students.
 For spring break, over 640 pounds of food were distributed to 87 students.